 - Water from flooding rivers or sewer backup

 Sewage backup should be considered an emergency and dealt with as quickly as possible.
 We are the water damage restoration specialists with specific training and expertise to safely restore your Lawrence home or business.

 Did you know there is actually a science behind the process of drying?
 Having the knowledge of psychometrics is essential to restoring a water damaged structure to its pre loss condition.
 If your Lawrence business or home suffers a water damage, the team here at SERVPRO of Lawrence/Ottawa will:

 - Inspect the building to detect every component that is wet to help prevent secondary damage from happening.

 - Measure how much moisture is in wet materials and monitor whether the materials are drying properly.

 - Speed up Mother Nature by using professional drying equipment.

 What exactly does it mean to help “speed up Mother Nature”?
 A wet building can often dry naturally because the environment always seeks equilibrium.
 When materials are wet, moisture will naturally move to drier air at the surface of the material-but only if the air is drier.
 The only problem with nature is, nature often takes too long and secondary damages may occur while the building is drying out.
-SERVPRO of Lawrence/Ottawa and East Topeka has the professional training and equipment to help make water damage “Like it never even happened.”
+SERVPRO of Lawrence/Ottawa has the professional training and equipment to help make water damage “Like it never even happened.”